This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The usual hemodialysis schedule has 3 sessions each week.
 Each session lasts 4 to 6 hours.
 The sessions are usually done in a hospital or hemodialysis center.

 - Short daily hemodialysis has 6 sessions each week.
 Each session lasts 2 to 3 hours.
 The sessions may be done in a hospital, hemodialysis center, or your home.

-- Daily nocturnal hemodialysis has 6 sessions each week.
+- Nightly hemodialysis can have up to 6 sessions each week.
 Each session lasts 8 to 10 hours.
 This may be done in a hospital, a hemodialysis center, or in your home.
 The sessions are done at night, while you sleep.

 You can choose to have hemodialysis at a hospital, hemodialysis center, or possibly in your own home.
 You will need the right training and proper equipment to do hemodialysis in your home.
 You will have to check yourself before, during, and after hemodialysis.
 You will also need to know how to respond to alarms from the hemodialysis machine.
-You will need to know what to do if you are not feeling well, and when to call your caregiver for help.
-Your caregiver will make sure you are well prepared before he lets you do hemodialysis at home.
+You will need to know what to do if you are not feeling well, and when to call your healthcare provider for help.
+Your healthcare provider will make sure you are well prepared before he lets you do hemodialysis at home.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.